mmacchioli/Time-Series-Forecasting-of-Nike-Stock-Prices/README.md

 ![image](https://github.com/user-attachments/assets/5993e7cc-1182-47c4-a7d4-173961eac5bd)

-### Results
+### Results and conclusions

+The analysis results show that, over the last year, Nike's stock price has been significantly lower than its fundamental values.
+According to value investing theory, this presents a good opportunity to buy Nike stock at the current price due to the substantial safety margin it offers.
+Furthermore, if the sales and EBITDA remain relatively stable, the continued decline in current prices could present an even more compelling buying opportunity.

 ![image](https://github.com/user-attachments/assets/e1567b7e-915e-4c8e-b3f7-1a2e355914ad)

-### Conclusions
-The conclusion will summarize the findings from the ARIMA model projections in the context of value investing.
-It will discuss the potential for Nike's stock to align with its fundamental value over the forecast period and provide investment strategy recommendations based on the predicted price movements.
-Additionally, it will highlight the limitations of the forecasting model and suggest areas for further research.